-• Institutionalizing a framework for collaborative practices will distribute leadership and empower all educators to effectively use data to analyze needs, plan strategically, measure effectiveness, and then determine next steps while fostering an atmosphere of support and collaboration among teachers.
-This will inculcate a culture of continuous improvement at the district, school, and classroom level that can be easily sustained and allowed to permeate new hires through modeling and mentorship.

-- Partnering with our neighboring centers and strengthening our Pre-K program will improve Cartersville's youngest children's readiness for kindergarten and foster success in school.
-Supporting struggling moms to read to their children and build language development means expanding our teaching force to include a child's most important teacher-the parent.
-Learning to read begins long before a child enters school.
-Intergenerational illiteracy and poverty can't be broken until the family unit as a whole begins to learn and realize the importance of education.
-Increasing the time student are in the Pre-K program allows for a greater amount of quality learning time to take place.
-Together, this will have a domino effect, Making It Personal for the youngest students. - Increasing lexile levels of students by providing individualized interventions, instruction, and more complex text including more informational text with increasing text complexity will move all students closer to college and career readiness. - Integrating literacy instruction, particularly at the middle and high school with their departmentalized structure, will give purpose and meaning for literacy skill development and prepare students for the rigor of common core.
-Integrating instruction fosters a culture of learning based on literacy across all content areas and grade levels and increasing the number of students who are college and career ready. - Providing training and resources to teachers to create high-quality lessons and rigorous instructional units closely aligned with literacy standard of the CCGPS; use data to create individualized responses to students' needs; and ensure that teachers in all content areas develop the knowledge/skills to foster a student's ability to read, write, and communicate in the various disciplines will allow teachers to incorporate more complex informational text in instructional units preparing students for their next steps-college readiness and career pathways.
+- Institutionalizing a framework for collaborative practices will distribute leadership and empower all educators to effectively use data to analyze needs, plan strategically, measure effectiveness, and then determine next steps while fostering an atmosphere of support and collaboration among teachers.
+This will inculcate a culture of continuous improvement at the district, school, and classroom level that can be easily sustained and allowed to permeate new hires through modeling and mentorship. - Increasing lexile levels of students by providing individualized interventions, instruction, and more complex text including more informational text with increasing text complexity will move all students closer to college and career readiness. - Integrating literacy instruction, particularly at the middle and high school with their departmentalized structure, will give purpose and meaning for literacy skill development and prepare students for the rigor of common core.
+Integrating instruction fosters a culture of learning based on literacy across all content areas and grade levels and increasing the number of students who are college and career ready. - Providing training and resources to teachers to create high-quality lessons and rigorous instructional units closely aligned with literacy standards of the CCGPS; use data to create individualized responses to students' needs; and ensure that teachers in all content areas develop the knowledge/skills to foster a student's ability to read, write and communicate in the various disciplines will allow teachers to incorporate more complex informational text in instructional units preparing students for their next steps-college readiness and career pathways.

-• Adding rigor and improving reading and writing skills will increase success rate of students enrolling in post-secondary institutions or entering the workforce/military.
+Adding rigor and improving reading and writing skills will increase success rate of students enrolling in post-secondary institutions or entering the workforce/military.

-N. Management
+N. Management Plan and Key Personnel

 Management Plan.
 Making It Personal creates a three-tiered governance structure within Cartersville School System that distributes leadership to the classroom level.
-At the classroom level, teachers will participate in PLCs to analyze data and determine instructional delivery.
-At the school level, the teacher-leader for each of the PLC will participate in the school's SLT, which will oversee the implementation of Making It Personal at their building with a close eye to the data.
-At the district level, each facilitator of the school's SLT, joined by representatives for ELL and students with special needs, will participate in the CSSLC to oversee our grant progress and analyze data to inform continuous improvement.
+At the classroom level, teachers will participate in PLC to analyze data and determine instructional delivery.
+At the school level, the teacher-leader for each of the PLCs will participate in the school's SLT, which will oversee the implementation of Making It Personal at their building with a close eye to the data.
+At the district level, each facilitator of the school's SLT, joined by representatives for ELLs and students with special needs, will participate in the CSSLC to oversee our grant progress and analyze data to inform continuous improvement.

 Program Personnel.
-Peggy Cowan, the Director of Curriculum and Accountability will serve as the manager for Making It Personal.
-A veteran of 27 years with Cartersville, she has been in her present role 12 years and has two Educational Specialist degrees: one in Leadership and other in Media.
-Mrs. Cowan leads collaboration with the community through outreach and engagement.
-Under her direction, CCS coordinated and implemented the Georgia Performance Standards system wide.
-Her responsibilities include working with our schools on identified needs and oversee all testing for the system.
-As the Director for Title I & III, she is responsible for the budget, funding, implementation, paperwork and primary developer for this proposal.
-All data management and reporting including that needed for AYP and verification of status as well as K-12 Curriculum and its implementation are part of her duties.
+Peggy Cowan, the Director of Curriculum and Accountability, will serve as the manager for Making It Personal.
+A veteran of 27 years with Cartersville, she has been in her present role 12 years and has two Educational Specialist degrees: one in Leadership and the other in Media.
+Under her direction, CCS coordinated and implemented the Georgia Performance Standards system-wide.
+Her responsibilities include working with our schools on identified needs and overseeing all testing for the system.
+As the Director for Title I & III, she is responsible for the budget, funding, implementation, paperwork and is the primary developer for this proposal.
+All data management and reporting, including that needed for AYP and verification of status as well as K-12 Curriculum and its implementation, is part of her duties.
 Mrs. Cowan can connect with both teachers and administrators in CCS as she has served in their roles.
-Prior to taking on her current position, she was a building level administrator for eight years (Principal at CES for six years and Assistant Principal at CPS for 2 1⁄2 years) and taught grades 1-5.
+Prior to taking on her current position, she was a building level administrator for 8 years (Principal at CES for 6 years and Asst.
+Principal at CPS for 21⁄2 years) and taught grades 1-5.
 As principal, Mrs. Cowan led the initiative for CES becoming a charter school in the state of Georgia.